 Why should you be a steward?

-Michaux offers a range of hiking, biking, horse-back riding, ATV-riding, camping, hunting, fishing, and so many other recreational opportunities.
+Michaux offers a range of hiking, biking, horse-back riding, ATV-riding, camping, hunting, fishing, and so many other recreational opportunities – plus it is home to numerous cultural resources ranging from Native American rhyolite quarries to relics of the iron industry.
 Like other state forests, the forests of Michaux are managed as “working forests” and provide a suite of uses and values to Pennsylvania citizens, while maintaining the forest’s wild character.
 In addition to recreation, Michaux State Forest is managed to support pure water, scenic beauty, plant and animal habitat, and sustainable timber activities.

 The intense recreational demand is a challenge for DCNR staff that are managing multiple objectives.
 And, unlike the four state parks encompassed by or adjacent to the state forest, recreation in Michaux is dispersed across a large area.
 The Friends of Michaux resource stewardship program taps into a dispersed network of dedicated users and volunteers in order to assist DCNR with maintenance and monitoring of these resources.